We plant the tropical dry forest back

 Zoning model

-An ecological core surrounded by uses that ascend gradually
+An ecological core surrounded by land uses that rise gradually

 01 · Core · preservation

-Cerro El Peligro and mature forest areas: guarded, not intervened.
+Cerro El Peligro and old-growth forest zones: protected, not touched.
 Zero extraction, zero construction.
-This is where parrots, macaws and primates nest, rest and feed.
+This is where parrots, macaws, and primates nest, rest, and feed.

 02 · Restoration · future conservation

-Perimeter ring where we plant native TDF species and enrich water buffers and corridors.
-The most dynamic zone: over time, part of this strip will have matured enough to join the core.
+A perimeter belt where we plant native tropical dry forest species and enrich water buffers and corridors.
+It is the most dynamic zone: over time, parts of this belt will have matured enough to merge with the core.

-Cattle ranching compatible with scattered trees, live fences of matarratón and guásimo, and shade zones.
+Livestock farming compatible with scattered trees, living fences of matarratón and guásimo, and shade zones.
 Production coexists with wildlife corridors and the landscape gains tree cover.

 04 · Agroforestry

-Crops associated with native tropical dry forest fruit trees: systems that feed wildlife and Caribbean communities at the same time, without relying on monoculture.
+Crops grown alongside native fruit trees of the tropical dry forest: systems that feed both wildlife and Caribbean communities at the same time, without relying on monoculture.

 05 · Ecotourism